Ramipril: NHS prescribing information and patient guide

 For high blood pressure:

-• Starting dose: 1.25 mg to 2.5 mg once daily
+- Starting dose: 1.25 mg to 2.5 mg once daily.

-• Maintenance dose: 2.5 mg to 10 mg once daily
+- Maintenance dose: 2.5 mg to 10 mg once daily.

 For heart failure:

-• Starting dose: 1.25 mg once daily
+- Starting dose: 1.25 mg once daily.

 After a heart attack:

-• Maintenance dose: adjusted based on tolerance
+- Maintenance dose: This is adjusted based on how well you tolerate it.

 Important points:

-• Do not take a double dose to make up for a missed one
+- Do not take a double dose to make up for a missed one.

 Drug interactions and cautions